DavidJCobb/pokeemerald/lu-docs/source files/party_menu.md

       <dd>
          <p>The task ID being used to draw the menu.</p>
          <p>
             Most menu screens in Emerald will reset all tasks (which don't have a destructor system, so teardown code is not automatically run &mdash; yikes!), and then use tasks to manage their own behaviors and execution flow: generally a primary task for the menu flow, and secondary tasks for things like managing scroll indicators.
-However, since the Party Menu is meant to be invoked from a wide variety of different places, each of which need to maintain their own context and state even after the menu has closed, it can't do that.
-Instead, it co-opts a task supplied by its caller.
-This is the ID of that task.
+The Party Menu can't reset tasks since it's invoked from a variety of other screens, which need their state to remain intact.
+However, it does create one single task, and pass the task ID down via call arguments.
+This is that task ID.
          </p>
       </dd>
    <dt><code>s8* slotPtr</code></dt>